 Protective factors and risk factors can be separated into three distinct categories:

 - Individual factors (one’s temperament and social-emotional skills)

 - Interactions with the environment (connectedness with peers, family, and the community)

 - Broader environment factors (one’s socioeconomic status and the connection between one’s home and school)

 Children who participate in SEL for Prevention programs gain protective factors from the three categories listed above; strengthening such protective factors brings about positive outcomes.

 In other words, protective factors help buffer children from harm, thus making them less likely to participate in negative problem behaviors.
 As a child’s unique set of protective factors increase, the risk factors that lead to self-destructive or aggressive behaviors decrease.

 Here’s the most surprising part.
 The benefits of our program are achieved through 8 simple steps.

-To learn more about the 8 steps to positive mental health in children and adolescents, schedule your free, live product overview today.
+To learn more about the 8 steps to positive mental health in children and adolescents, schedule your free consultation today.